World's littlest skyscraper: Construction and ensuing legal battle

 McMahon used his own construction crews to build the McMahon Building on the small, unused piece of property next to the Newby Building, without obtaining prior consent from the owner of the property, who lived in Oklahoma.

 According to legend, investors brought a lawsuit against McMahon over the size of the building, but to their dismay, the real estate and construction deal was declared legally binding by a local judge.
 They did recover a small portion of their investment from the elevator company, which refused to honor the contract after learning how small the building was.
 No stairway was installed in the building upon its initial completion, as none was included in the original blueprints.
 Rather, a ladder was employed to gain access to the upper three floors.

 By the time construction was complete, McMahon had left Wichita Falls and perhaps even Texas, taking with him the balance of the investors' money.

 Early occupancy and subsequent abandonment

-Upon its completion and opening in 1919, the Newby–McMahon Building was an immediate source of great embarrassment to the city and its residents.
+In 1919, upon its completion and opening, the Newby–McMahon Building was an immediate source of great embarrassment to the city and its residents.
 The ground floor had six desks representing the six different companies that occupied the building as its original tenants.

 Throughout most of the 1920s, the building housed only two firms.
 During the 1920s, the Newby–McMahon Building was featured in Robert Ripley's Ripley's Believe It or Not! syndicated column as "the world's littlest skyscraper", which is a name that has stuck with it ever since.

 The oil industry would ultimately prove to be a resource curse to Wichita Falls, and the Texas oil boom ended only a few years later.
 The building was vacated, boarded up, and virtually forgotten in 1929 as the Great Depression struck North Texas and office space became relatively inexpensive to lease or purchase.

-A fire gutted the building in 1931, rendering it unusable for a number of years.
+In 1931, a fire gutted the building, rendering it unusable for a number of years.

 After the Great Depression, the building housed a succession of tenants, including barber shops and cafés.
 The building changed hands many times and was scheduled for demolition on several occasions, but escaped this fate apparently because a sufficient number of local residents came to its defense.

-It was eventually deeded to the city of Wichita Falls.
+The building was eventually deeded to the city of Wichita Falls.
 As the building continued to deteriorate, in 1986 the city gave the building to the Wichita County Heritage Society (WCHS), with the hope that it would eventually be restored, making it a viable part of the Depot Square Historic District.